obi-ontology/obi-ontology.org/docs/data-properties.md

 - "20g" may be held as a string representation en route to becoming a value specification.

-Such data could technically be stored as annotations but the potential for referencing it in reasoning is then lost.
+Such data could technically be stored as annotations but the potential for referencing it as input our output of process axioms is then lost.

 #### Scalar Value specification compatible